pyodide/pyodide/docs/development/new-packages.md

 ### 1. Creating the `meta.yaml` file

-To build a Python package, you need to create a `meta.yaml` file that defines a "recipe" which includes build commands and "patches" (source code edits), amongst other things.
+To build a Python package, you need to create a `meta.yaml` file that defines a "recipe" which may include build commands and "patches" (source code edits), among other things. amongst other things.

 If your package is on PyPI, the easiest place to start is with the